Sraaday/Projet-7/README.md

 ## Package installation

-1. use terminal and execute "cd Frontend" then "cd project-7"
+1. Use terminal and execute `cd Frontend` then `cd project-7`

-2. use terminal and execute "npm install"
+2. Use terminal and execute `npm install`

-3. Then use "    "
+3. Then use `cd ../Backend`

 ## Npm scripts & config

-1. Project setup : npm install
+1. Project setup : `npm install`

-2. Compiles and hot-reloads for development : npm run serve
+2. Compiles and hot-reloads for development : `npm run serve`

-3. Compiles and minifies for production : npm run build
+3. Compiles and minifies for production : `npm run build`

-4. Lints and fixes files : npm run lint
+4. Lints and fixes files : `npm run lint`

 5. Customize configuration at (https://cli.vuejs.org/config/).